drlauridsen/esp32-multical21-pthalins-fork/README.md

       unit_of_measurement: "°C"
 ```

-This is a fork of [chester4444/esp-multical21](https://github.com/chester4444/esp-multical21).
+This is a based on [chester4444/esp-multical21](https://github.com/chester4444/esp-multical21).
 Thanks to chester4444for his effort.